viamrobotics/docs/docs/services/frame-system/_index.md

 For example:

-- In our [example of dynamic attachment](/services/frame-system/component-on-dynamic), the arm can be managed by the Frame System without supplemental transforms because the base of the arm is fixed with respect to the gantry's platform, and the gantry's origin is fixed with respect to the `world` reference frame (centered at `(0, 0, 0)` in the robot's coordinate system).
+- In our [example of nested dynamic attachment](/services/frame-system/nested-frame-config), the arm can be managed by the Frame System without supplemental transforms because the base of the arm is fixed with respect to the gantry's platform, and the gantry's origin is fixed with respect to the `world` reference frame (centered at `(0, 0, 0)` in the robot's coordinate system).

     However, an arm with an attached [camera](/components/camera) might generate additional information about the poses of other objects with respect to references frames on the robot.